-This is a joint shareholders/Board Committee that comprises of 3 (Three) shareholders and 2 (Two) Directors.
+This is a joint shareholders/Board Committee that comprises of an equal number of 3 (Three) shareholders and 3 (Three) Directors.
 The Committee has oversight function on Internal Control system and financial reporting.
 The Committee's terms of reference are: